fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Update-ServiceFabricRepairTaskHealthPolicy.md

 ## EXAMPLES

-### Example 1: Update the repair task's health policy to perform a cluster health check in the Preparing and Restoring states.
+### Example 1: Update a repair task health policy to perform a cluster health check
 ```
-PS C:\>Update-ServiceFabricRepairTaskHealthPolicy -TaskId "MyRepairTaskId" -PerformPreparingHealthCheck $true -PerformRestoringHealthCheck $true
+PS C:\> Update-ServiceFabricRepairTaskHealthPolicy -TaskId "MyRepairTaskId" -PerformPreparingHealthCheck $True -PerformRestoringHealthCheck $True
 ```

+This command updates the health policy of the repair task.
+This command performs a cluster health check for the Preparing and Restoring states.

-### Example 2: Update the repair task's health policy to perform a cluster health check in just the Restoring state (and leave the Preparing state as-is).
+### Example 2: Update the repair task health policy to perform a cluster health check in the Restoring state
 ```
 PS C:\>Update-ServiceFabricRepairTaskHealthPolicy -TaskId "MyRepairTaskId" -PerformRestoringHealthCheck $true
 ```

+This command updates the health policy of the repair task.
+This command performs a cluster health check for Restoring state.
+This example leaves the Preparing state as it is.

 ## PARAMETERS